LuffyGintoky/Neuromorphic-AI-Speech-Recognition-Model/README.md

 # Research Project on Neuromorphic AI Hardware Accelerators

-This repository contains work conducted in a research project on AI hardware accelerators, Edge AI, and nanoelectronics for low-power artificial intelligence, as part of the ANID FONDECYT INICIACIÓN Project No. 11230679.
+This repository contains work and codes conducted in a research project on AI hardware accelerators, Edge AI, and nanoelectronics for low-power artificial intelligence, as part of the ANID FONDECYT INICIACIÓN Project No. 11230679.

 ## Project Overview

-This project explores cutting-edge hardware technologies and new computational frameworks for developing energy-efficient AI systems.
+This project explores new hardware technologies and new computational frameworks for developing energy-efficient AI systems adressing the current necesity of modern AI systems.
 The research focuses on alternatives to the von Neumann architecture, incorporating technologies such as spintronics and neuromorphic computing.
-As a result, a voice recognition AI model was developed using nanoelectronic devices that emulate neural networks directly on hardware, significantly reducing energy consumption.
+As a result, a voice recognition AI model that runs on simulation of a ASIC hardware was developed emulating the neural network directly on hardware, significantly reducing energy consumption.

 ### Specific Objectives

-1. **Nanoelectronics-based AI Development**: Creation of a voice recognition model using nanoelectronics and neuromorphic computing.
+1. **Neuromorphic AI Development**: Creation of a voice recognition model using specialized hardware based on nanoelectronics and neuromorphic computing.
-2. **On-Hardware Neural Network Emulation**: Implementation of a reservoir computing approach using a Spin Torque Nano-Oscillator (STNO) as the hardware component.
+2. **Emulating the Neural Network directly on Hardware**: Implementation of a reservoir computing model using a simulation of a nanoelectronic oscillator as the hardware component.
 3. **Performance Evaluation**: Model validation on the FSDD voice recognition dataset, achieving performance comparable to traditional deep architectures (CNNs, RNNs) but with significantly lower energy consumption.
-4. **Exploration of Beyond-CMOS Technologies**: Research on technologies like spintronics to push the boundaries of modern AI hardware.
+4. **Exploration of Beyond-CMOS Technologies**: Research on technologies like spintronics and neuromorphic computing to push the boundaries of modern AI hardware.

 ### Key Results

 - Reduced neural network size by up to 1,000 times compared to traditional architectures.
-- Achieved 90.5% accuracy in voice recognition tasks on a single STNO device with 10,000 trainable parameters.
+- Achieved 95% accuracy in voice recognition tasks on a single simulated STNO device with 10,000 trainable parameters.
 - Significant reduction in energy consumption, highlighting STNO as an ideal nanoelectronic component for designing energy-efficient AI hardware.

 ## Repository Structure

-- **GridSearchSimulations/**: Contains grid search simulations and experiments to evaluate model performance under different configurations.
+- **GridSearchSimulations/**: Contains grid search simulations and experiments to evaluate hardware parameters and model performance under different configurations.
-- **Notebooks/**: Jupyter notebooks with analyses and research experiments.
+- **Notebooks/**: Jupyter notebooks with analyses, research experiments and the implementation of the speech recognition model.
-- **Results/**: Simulation results and model performance metrics.
+- **Results/**: Hardware simulation results and model performance metrics.

 ## Resources